aiven/devportal/docs/platform/howto/scale-services.rst

 .. topic:: Result

    Your service is in the *Rebuilding* state.
-Once the rebuilding is over, your new serive plan will be active on your service.
+Once the rebuilding is over, your new service plan will be active on your service.
 The service is still accessible through the plan-change process.

 .. note::